abfaz/Regression_bikesharing/README.md

 ## Model
 Various machine learning algorithims, such as Linear regression, Lasso Regression, Ridge Regression,  Decision Tree, Extra Decesion Trees and Random Forest regressor, will be tested and evaluated to determine the best-performing model.
-The modesl are trained on 80% of the data and evaluated on the remaining 20%.
+The models are trained on 80% of the data and evaluated on the remaining 20%.
 Extra Trees Regression model is the best performing model with the highest R2-score (0.874) achieved.

+##  Conclussion
+We used R2-score to understand which model fit our data better, and the scores are as follows:
+1. Linear Regression - 0.551500
+2. Lasso (L1) Regression - 0.549425
+3. Ridge (L2) Regression - 0.551497
+4. Elastic-Net Regression - 0.550229
+5. Decision Tree Regressor - 0.783009
+6. Random Forest Regressor - 0.861200
+7. Extra Trees Regressor - 0.873917

+From the above, we can say that the Extra Trees Regression model is the best performing model with the highest R2-score (0.874) achieved.